nuzulul/webpeerjs/README.md

 # WebPEER

 WebPEER is a P2P Network that Runs in a Standard Browser.
+It allows developers to build peer-to-peer webapps without relying on centralized servers.
+Aims to return internet control back to users.

 [>DEMO<](https://nuzulul.github.io/webpeerjs/demo/chat.html)